Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

-Sure, I'll translate and include some emojis to make it engaging.
-However, you didn't provide the specific text you'd like translated.
-Please share the text you want translated into Japanese, and I'll be happy to assist! 😊
+Certainly!
+However, it looks like you have provided a line of code or a file reference instead of specific text to translate.
+Please share the actual text you want me to translate into Japanese, and I'll be happy to assist you, adding emojis to make it more engaging! 😊